testit-tms/api-client-python/docs/AutoTestsApi.md

 Get work items linked to autotest

   This method links an autotest to a test case or a checklist.
 A manual test case with a linked automated work item is marked in the test management system as an autotest.
 You can run it from graphical user interface (GUI).
 To do that:    1.
 Open the project in GUI.
 2. Go to <b>Test plans</b> section and switch to the <b>Execution</b> tab.
 3. Select the autotest(s) you want to run using checkboxes.
 4. In the toolbar above the test list, click <b>Run autotests</b>.

 ### Example

 * Api Key Authentication (PrivateToken):
-* Api Key Authentication (Identity.Application):
+* Api Key Authentication (Cookies):

 ```python
 import time